abentley/jupyter-jsonnet/README.md

 ===============

 This package provides a Jupyter Kernel to support the Jsonnet language.
-It is based on the official Jsonnet language bindings.
+It is based on the official Jsonnet Python bindings.

 After installing it, you need to register it to Jupyter with the command:
 ```sh